eaglerforge/EaglerForgeInjector/docs/apidoc/reflect.md

   - List of all the static variable names for the class.
 - `staticVariables: Map<String, *>`
   - key-value dictionary of all the static variables in a class.
-- `superclass: Class?`
+- `superclass: ReflectClass?`
-  - The raw teavm class of the superclass.
-- `superclassName: String?`
-  - The class id of the class's superclass.
-Eg: `net.minecraft.client.entity.AbstractClientPlayer`
+  - The superclass.
-  - Will be `null` if `hasMeta` is equal to `false`

 Each `ReflectClass` has the following methods: